 Jump starting a vehicle is not a recommended practice due to the various battery installations and electrical options.
-However, if the vehicle battery is discharged (dead), the vehicle may start by using energy from a good battery in another vehicle.
-This is termed jump starting.
+However, if the vehicle battery is discharged (dead), the vehicle may be jump started (using energy from a good battery in another vehicle).

-Batteries contain acid that can burn and gasses that can explode.
+Batteries contain acid that can burn and gases that can explode.
 Ignoring safety procedures may result in death, personal injury, equipment or property damage.